-They are “cute”.
-Interesting but ugly.
 They miss the most important business model aspects that relate to the Attention Economy and secondly how a business relates to strategic advantages it may have.
 What I refer to as your Edge for each aspect of your business model.
 Without an edge there is no winning in survival of the fittest.

 Unconnected, is another way I would describe it.
 It’s hard to associate the aspects of business with each other in a real way while they sit in buckets loosely related.